 How does Supertext treat your personal data?

-Protecting your data is very important to us, which is why this policy explains how we handle your personal information.
+Protecting your personal data is very important to us.
+This policy explains how we handle your.

 Our website is subject to German and European data protection law.
-More specifically, this is the Federal Data Protection Act (FDPA) and especially the General Data Protection Regulation (GDPR) of the European Union (EU) in particular.
+This includes the Federal on Data Protection Act (FDPA) and especially the General Data Protection Regulation (GDPR) of the European Union (EU) in particular.

 What personal data do we save and process?